GfSE/SAF-Specification/stakeholders.md

 * What is the allocated power consumption?
 * What is the allocated reliability for a single function?
 * What is the necessary response time for an interface or a service?
-* How will the system be used or utilized to satisfy the user needs?
 * How does the SOI or a SOI element interact with the test environment?
 * What are the encryption means used for an exchange?
 * What additional information the SOI or a SOI element needs to generate to enable testing?